The Night Before Christmas (1941 film): Plot

 Tom chases Jerry once again, but Jerry holds out a piece of mistletoe in front of him and persuades an embarrassed Tom to kiss him.
 Tom blushes and while his back is turned, Jerry kicks him in the rear.
 The mouse darts through the letterbox slot into the outdoors.
 As Tom opens the lid of the letterbox to see where Jerry has gone, Jerry hurls a snowball at his face.
-Tom angrily barricades the slot to prevent Jerry from getting back into the house.
+In response, Tom angrily barricades the slot to prevent Jerry from getting back into the house.

 While Jerry trudges up and down in the heavy snow in a vain attempt to keep warm, Tom fluffs up his cushion and prepares to sleep.
 He is unable to settle himself; heavenly choirs sing carols breaking their silence, pricking Tom's conscience with the message of Christmas peace and goodwill.
 He first props open the slot to allow Jerry back in and when the mouse does not reappear, ventures anxiously outside to find a hypothermic Jerry, frozen into a solid popsicle.
 Fearing for Jerry's life, he brings the frozen mouse indoors and warms him up by the fire, saving his life.
 Slowly, Jerry regains consciousness but is still wary of the cat.
 Tom hands Jerry a candy cane, his Christmas present.
 A delighted Jerry licks his cane, but then quickly reacts to prevent Tom drinking from his bowl of milk.
 He dips his cane into the bowl and a loud snap is heard.
 Jerry uses the cane to fish a mousetrap that he had earlier planted in the bowl.
 Tom appreciates Jerry's warning and the mouse runs back to his hole.
 He uses his candy cane to hook the cheese off the mousetrap.
 Instead of snapping like a usual mousetrap does, however, the spring slowly comes down, ringing the tune of "Jingle Bells" as Jerry smiles in admiration to the "musical mousetrap".